-One of the top travel tips I can give you is to invest in a great travel card - trust me you won’t regret it!
+One of the top tips I can give you while travelling is to invest in a great travel card - trust me you won’t regret it!

-To give you a good idea of which travel card is most suited to you, I’m going to go through the benefits of each one for both personal and business accounts.
+To give you a good idea of which travel card is most suited to you, I’m going to go through the pros and cons of each for both personal and business accounts.

 So, let’s get stuck in…